 For instance, if a team is about to win a match, then your stream will automatically switch to their live feed so you can see it.
 It’s a way for casual fans to get a sampling of every type of game and figure out what product they would like to follow.

-Mixer does have two prominent exclusive streaming rights deals in place.
+Mixer has two prominent exclusive streaming rights deals in place.

 Their first deal is with the ESL.
 The partnership announcement states the deal will begin with content from ESL One Cologne in July and ESL National Championships in Germany, Poland, Spain, United Kingdom, Brazil, Italy, France, Australia & Turkey.